cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 where:

-- `component` - the affected Atmos component in the stack
+- `component` - the affected Atmos component

 - `component_type` - the type of the component (`terraform` or `helmfile`)

 - `component_path` - the filesystem path to the `terraform` or `helmfile` component

 - `stack` - the affected Atmos stack

+- `stack_slug` - the Atmos stack slug (concatenation of the Atmos stack and Atmos component)

 - `spacelift_stack` - the affected Spacelift stack.
 It will be included only if the Spacelift workspace is enabled for the Atmos component in the
   Atmos stack in the `settings.spacelift.workspace_enabled` section (either directly in the component's `settings.spacelift.workspace_enabled` section